drewkeating/programmable-powersupply/Readme.md

 See: `https://github.com/serialport/node-serialport`

-Hardware tested:
+Hardware tested:<br />
-  Kiprim DC310S, which appears to be a re-branded OWON SPE3103.
+  Kiprim DC310S, which appears to be a re-branded OWON SPE3103.<br />
-  Kiprim DC605S, which appears to be a re-branded OWON SPE6053.
+  Kiprim DC605S, which appears to be a re-branded OWON SPE6053.<br />

 ## Tech